Alex Paulsen: Breakout season

 Sail departed the club to sign with Perth Glory prior to the start of the 2023–24 season.
 Paulsen became starting goalkeeper under new head coach Giancarlo Italiano, and played every minute as the Wellington Phoenix finished second, achieving their highest ever finish while conceding the lowest number of goals in club history.
 Paulsen was named the Wellington Phoenix Members' Player of the Year, Players' Player of the Year and Under–23 Player of the Year.
 He was named A-League Men Goalkeeper of the Year, and shared the Young Footballer of the Year award with Nestory Irankunda; this marked the first ever time a Wellington Phoenix player had won the award.
 He was also named in the A-League Men Team of the Season, receiving the most votes out of any player.
 Paulsen's season has since been noted as among the best of any A-League goalkeeper in history.

 On 20 May 2024, Paulsen was called up to the A-League All Stars for a friendly match against Newcastle United; Paulsen started the match as the All Stars won 8–0.

+Paulsen left the Phoenix having made 37 first-team appearances, keeping a club-record 11 clean sheets in 27 league matches during the 2023–24 season.
+He also saved three penalties, denying Adam Taggart, Jamie Maclaren, and Ulises Dávila from the spot.
+His departure represented a club-record transfer fee, surpassing the previous record set by Sarpreet Singh to Bayern Munich in 2019.

 Bournemouth

-In June 2024, Paulsen signed for Premier League club AFC Bournemouth for a reported initial fee of £850,000, rising up to £2 million on a 4-year contract.
+In June 2024, Paulsen signed for Premier League club Bournemouth for a reported initial fee of £850,000, rising to £2 million with add-ons, on a four-year contract running until the end of the 2027–28 season.

-Loan to Auckland FC
+Auckland FC (loan)

 Ahead of the 2024–25 A-League Men season, the Australian Professional Leagues, the governing body for the A-League Men, announced the removal of the Caceres rule; this allowed Paulsen to be loaned to sister club Auckland FC.

-Paulsen played every minute as Auckland won the A-League Premiership in their debut season; this was Paulsen's first team honour at club level.
+Paulsen was part of an Auckland side that set a new Australian football record by going 532 minutes before conceding their first goal, including a 2–0 win over his former club Wellington Phoenix in the first-ever New Zealand Derby.
+Paulsen played every minute as Auckland won the A-League Premiership in their debut season, marking his first major honour at club level.
+He was named the A-League Men Goalkeeper of the Year for a second consecutive season and was also included in the Professional Footballers Australia (PFA) A-League Team of the Season, alongside teammates Hiroki Sakai, Francis de Vries, and Louis Verstraete.

+Paulsen returned to AFC Bournemouth on 12 June 2025, making 28 appearances and keeping 13 clean sheets during his loan spell.